Go Wild on Wight

 Nature conservation importance

 The ancient semi-natural woodland is predominately ash-maple woodland (NVC W8) on calcareous and clay soils, and oak woodland (NVC W10) on more acid and sometimes sandy soils.
 Most woods show clear evidence of management as coppice woodland and hazel is a common understorey shrub.
 The richest woods biologically are those situated on the clay soils of the northern half of the Island and this is where the majority of our ancient woodland survives.
 Those fringing the Solent coasts and estuaries are nationally important showing some of the best transitions from woodland through brackish marsh and soft cliff to saltmarshes and intertidal mud.
-Another aspect of ancient woodland on the Island is the presence of neglected wood pasture.
-Here standard trees of great age, with their associated species, survive in the absence of the grazing pressure to which they were once subject.
-Woodland such as Northpark Copse, the northern part of Parkhurst Forest, and perhaps America Wood and Borthwood Copse contain the last vestiges of these habitats, though they are masked by developing young trees, understorey and scrub.
-Many, but not all, of the species associated with wood pasture have been lost as a result of the cessation of grazing.

 Spring growthThe wet river valley woods at Gatcombe include an area of alder woodland which has intrinsic importance as peat cores indicate that this area has supported alder carr continuously since circa 7000 BP.
 As such it is a rare example of alder woodland persisting on the same site since the end of the last glaciation.